shawnyapa/SimpleTwitterClient/README.md

  - User can then enter a new tweet and post this to twitter
  - User is taken back to home timeline with new tweet visible in timeline
  - Optional: User can see a counter with total number of characters left for tweet
- - Option: Pull to Refresh
+ - Optional: Pull to Refresh

-The item I'm going back to work on now is Active Android.

 Screen Recoring Here:
 <img src="http://i.imgur.com/JIvqJyy.gif" title="Hosted by imgur.com" />